Reghaïa

 Reghaïa is a municipality in Algiers Province, Algeria.
 It is located in Rouïba district and is the most populated municipality of the district.

 Geography

 It is located in the northern part of the plain of Mitidja, with sandy beaches along the coast.
-It is home to a Ramsar-recognized humid marsh and a lake having an area of 185 acres and a length of 2.5 km.
+It is home to a Ramsar-recognized humid marsh and a Réghaïa lake having an area of 185 acres and a length of 2.5 km.
 A natural reserve is being built there.
 There is also a 600 m island there: Hadjrat Bounattah/Ile Agueli, one kilometer (0.6 miles) from the beach of Reghaïa.